 PROFESSIONAL EXPERIENCE AND JUDGMENT NEEDED

-The predictions that BJL’s software gives require the necessary context and background that a professional has to interpret properly and use to take the next steps.
+Properly interpreting and making use of the predictions provided by BJL’s software requires the knowledge and experience of a professional.
 A certain level of understanding of the legal principles behind the legal issues is needed, says Brudner.
-Background knowledge is helpful before and after using the tool.
+Background knowledge is helpful both before and after using the tool.

-Even if someone who’s not a lawyer, like a potential client, uses this software to get feedback on their case, they’ll still need a professional to interpret the data and then help them by settling or taking the case further.
+Even if non-lawyers were to use the software to get feedback on their situations, they’d still need a professional to interpret the data and help them settle or take the case further.

-Brudner says that even given the results, professionals will likely want to do their own reading and confirmation that the given results are correct.
+Brudner says that even given the results, professionals will likely want to do their own reading and confirm for themselves that the given results are correct.

 “We’re confident in the system, but professionals tend to want to do their own test to verify the predictions,” he says, following that this includes reviewing the explanation in detail and then reviewing the similar cases the system provides.